HotCL/P4-HCL/.github/pull_request_template.md

  - HCLANG-[number]

 ### Issues opened as a result of this
 Add something here if new issues arise because of this.
 For instance if new features-requests or bugs arise from this PR.
-If this is not the cause, then remove this section.
+If this is not the case, then remove this section.

 ## FOR REVIEWER [Do not remove]
 A small checklist of things to note when you are doing a review.
 Make sure these things apply before going into master.